Keep reading to learn more about the possible causes and treatments for your pain.

-Following are some common causes for armpit pain.
+These are some of the common causes for armpit pain:

 There are several muscles of the chest and arms that could cause armpit pain from overuse or injury.

 If any of these or other muscles of the chest or upper arm is sprained or becomes inflamed, you could feel the pain in the armpit.

 Shaving or waxing under your arms can irritate your skin.